-- Question: The battery voltage in mentioned in the published rules is 1.2V.
+- 1. Question: How is the maximum current limit (40A) applied to multiple motors and battery packs?
+Is there supposed to be one 40amp fuse for each motor or one fuse for all motors?
+Answer: The 40A limit can be considered as a system wide current limit.
+No motor or battery may see more than a 40A current.
+Therefore, if you have two separate packs feeding two separate motors, each motor/pack would have a 40A (max) fuse.
+If there is one pack feeding two motors, there would be one 40A (max) fuse at the pack.
+Finally if there is one pack feeding one motor, there would be a single 40A (max) fuse at the pack. - Question: The battery voltage in mentioned in the published rules is 1.2V.
 Is it allowed to use batteries with a different voltage?
 Answer: The 1.2V used in the cost formulas is a "typical" value for a NiCad cell under load (it would be higher under no load, and lower under high loads).
 All aircraft must use NiCad batteries.
 The actual circuit voltage will vary depending on the actual load at any time.
-The "nominal" 1.2V value will be used for the cost formulas. - Question: The engine power model assumes a current of 50A in the computations.
-If a fuse of 40A is used in the circuit can that value be used in the cost computation?
-Answer: No. Like the 1.2V value, the 50A value was selected for the cost model as an arbitrary current level typical of model aircraft propulsion systems.
-The 50A value must be used in the cost model.
-Teams may determine the actual current levels they operate at based on their particular components capabilities and reliability. - 3.
-Question: In the cost formula the REP equation contains both the number of engines, and the number of cells.
+The "nominal" 1.2V value will be used for the cost formulas. - Question: In the cost formula the REP equation contains both the number of engines, and the number of cells.
 How are multiple engine REP's computed?
 Answer: The REP is computed for each engine multiplied by the number of cells powering that engine.
-The individual engine REP's are then summed for the total REP. For example: (1) If there are 2 engines connected to a single 20 cell pack, the REP would be 2 engine50A1.2V20 cells
+The individual engine REP's are then summed for the total REP. For example:

+(1) If there are 2 engines connected to a single 20 cell pack, the REP would be 2 engine40A1.2V20 cells = 1920 (2) If there are two engines each connected to a separate 20 cell pack, the REP w

-(2) If there are two engines each connected to a separate 14 cell pack, the REP would be 1 engine50A1.2V14 cells + 1 engine50A1.2V14 cells.
+(2) If there are two engines each connected to a separate 20 cell pack, the REP would be 1 engine40A1.2V20 cells + 1 engine40A1.2V20 cells = 1920